FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/types-of-kubernetes-auth.md

 ---
 layout: advice
-title: Types of Kuberenetes Auth
+title: Types of Kubernetes Auth
 description: What are the three levels of Kubernetes authentication?
 author: Dan Moore
 image: advice/building-secure-signed-jwt-article.png